ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C03_What_is_a_Type.md

 - **Runtime Type Checking:** This is what Python does natively.
   The interpreter checks types on the fly as operations are executed.
-  If you try to do something invalid (like call a method that doesn't exist or use an operator on incompatible types), Python will raise an error at that moment.
+  If you try something invalid (like call a method that doesn't exist or use an operator on incompatible types), Python will raise an error at that moment.
   For example, if you do `3 + "3"`, Python immediately raises a `TypeError` when it hits that line, because it finds an integer and a string and doesn't know how to add them.
   Another example: calling `quacks(42)` in the earlier duck typing example raised an `AttributeError` at runtime, because 42 didn't have the required method.
   Runtime type checking is built into the language's operations.